Samdarshil/The-Voids-Calamity/README.md

 ## Documentation

-The full narrative bible lives in [`/docs`](./docs) and is the source of truth for all story, character, and mission content:
+The full narrative bible lives in <a href="Documentation">Documentation</a> and is the source of truth for all story, character, and mission content:

 | Volume | Contents |
 |---|---|